rasor/rasor.github.io/content/2020/Cs-k8s-Core3.md

 I am using `kind` for creating a `k8s` cluster.
 I did that in [this blog](K8sArkade.md).

+kubectl is a CLI using API to access k8s.

 ```bash
 # check if k8s cluster is running
 kubectl cluster-info